belsrc/.dotfiles/README.md

 # .dotfiles

 Usual dotfile repo that everyone seems to have.
-I switch between Windows and Mac, so the script is aimed towards Mac and Window Subsystem.
+I switch between Windows and Mac, so the script is aimed towards Mac and Window Subsystem (Manjaro).

 ## Install